Looking for the best energy plan on the market? Switch to a new supplier!

 Can technicians still come to my house?

 Under current government advice, suppliers are still allowing technicians to do home visits in order to carry out emergency installments or metering work.
 Each supplier has implemented their own rules and restrictions surrounding technicians visiting customers’ homes.
-If you have started having symptoms of coronavirus and have a technician appointment in the next two weeks, you should inform your energy supplier to delay the appointment in order to stop the spread of infection and keep others safe.
+If you have started having symptoms of COVID-19 and have a technician appointment in the next two weeks, you should inform your energy supplier to delay the appointment in order to stop the spread of infection and keep others safe.

 What are energy suppliers doing to help their customers during the pandemic?